Month: January 2017

 As always with John, the nuance is theologically significant.
 If we’ve been listening to his gospel, indeed, if we’ve been listening to the Scriptures generally, we should already know that God’s Word is always coming to the world, and the world can never overcome it.
 It came to the Patriarchs, to Moses, and to Israel’s other prophets.
 It came at the Annunciation—“the angel of the Lord brought glad tidings unto Mary, and she conceived by the Holy Ghost.”
 The initiative is always God’s.

 And so it is here.
 The Word, the Word made flesh, comes toward the Baptist.
-And it is then, in the light of that prior gift, that the Baptist sees Jesus, and declares who he is in words that have by6444823493_5796253b91_z God’s grace been engraved by George Frideric Handel on the musical soul of the English speaking world: “Behold the Lamb of God, which taketh away the sin of the world!”
+And it is then, in the light of that prior gift, that the Baptist sees Jesus, and declares who he is in words that have by God’s grace been engraved by George Frideric Handel on the musical soul of the English speaking world: “Behold the Lamb of God, which taketh away the sin of the world!”

 But just what did he mean by that?